RobinKwong/robinkwong.github.io/_posts/2019-06-06-emotional-storytelling.md

 ![](/images/fifteenseconds/Slide10.jpeg)

 Everything in the Uber Game is journalism and comes from reported facts.
-We interviewd dozens of Uber drivers to source not just the _stories_ - the scenarios and dilemmas that you come across in the game - but also the nubmers that underpin the _system_.
+We interviewed dozens of Uber drivers to source not just the _stories_ - the scenarios and dilemmas that you come across in the game - but also the numbers that underpin the _system_.
 We asked very specific questions, like, how many rides do you complete on average in an hour? or how much do you actually earn if you complete a quest?

 ![](/images/fifteenseconds/Slide11.jpeg)